 |HIST 2111 or 2112||3|

 Milestones: Overall 2.8 GPA or higher and a 3.0 or higher nursing certification grade point average.
-Will have 5 out of 7 math/sciences to apply to the nursing program after term 1 of year 2.
+Must be aware of pre-requisites.
 Discuss with Academic Advisor the requirements for applying to the nursing program.
 Complete Georgia History Requirement

 Milestones: Student must earn a C or better in all nursing classes.